reeseovine/dotfiles-old/README.md

 Scripts that use rofi as their UI.

 **displayout** *by me*
-Tool for quickly switching between single- and dual-monitor setups.
+Menu for switching between single- and dual-monitor setups.
 The xrandr commands were generated by [ARandR](https://christian.amsuess.com/tools/arandr/)

 **power** *by [tostiheld](https://github.com/tostiheld/dotfiles/blob/master/bin/power-menu.sh)*
 Menu for shutting down, logging out, etc.